sim68/Badminton_shuttlecocks_recycling_automatisation/README.md

 This project illustrates how Industry 4.0 technologies can be integrated to create an efficient automated system for sorting and recycling badminton shuttlecocks.
 By combining image processing, robotics, and robust communication between components, the system offers an innovative solution for sustainable waste management in the sports domain.

-## License

-This project is licensed under the MIT License.
-For more information, please see the LICENSE file.

-Note: To run the provided codes, ensure that you have installed all the necessary dependencies and have properly configured your hardware and software environment.

 ## Dependencies